 1. Less social

-However, this does not mean that single children do not share.
-Since single children have siblings to share their life with during their formative years, they could become self-sufficient and less social too.
+However, this does not mean that single children do not share or are filled with loneliness.
+Since single children do not have siblings to share their life with during their formative years, they could become self-sufficient and less social too.
 While they may not be anti-social, they may have a smaller friend circle.

 2. Lesser interaction with relatives